amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 #         );
 #
 // Create our first `Subpass`, which contains the DrawFlat2D and DrawUi render groups.
-// We pass the subpass builder a description of our pass for construction		        // We pass the subpass builder a description of our groups for construction
-// Create our first `Subpass`, which contains the DrawFlat2D and DrawUi render groups.
-// We pass the subpass builder a description of our groups for construction let pass = graph_builder.add_node(
+// We pass the subpass builder a description of our pass for construction let pass = graph_builder.add_node(
     SubpassBuilder::new()
         .with_group(DrawFlat2DDesc::default().builder()) // Draws sprites